How to Pay Your Bills Online

 Plan for Your Annual Bills

-The irregular bills that you receive may be handles differently.
-This would include things such as your tag and registration renewal for your car or it could be a quarterly bill.
+The irregular bills that you receive may be handled differently.
+It would include things such as your tag and registration renewal for your car or it could be a quarterly bill.
 These bills you can either set up a profile for on your bank or simply visit the company’s website and pay the bill online.
-Generally there is not a processing fee to pay the bill online if it is an irregular bill.
+Generally, there is not a processing fee to pay the bill online if it is an irregular bill.

 - When you pay your bills online you should schedule payment a few days before the payment is due.
-This will allow the payment to be on time if there is a holiday or weekend.
-Additionally it gives you time to make corrections if the payment did not go through for some reason.
+It will allow the payment to be on time if there is a holiday or weekend.
+Additionally, it gives you time to make corrections if the payment did not go through for some reason.

 - Another reason to check your bills each month is that the bills may go up.
 For example, a streaming service may raise its rates or the insurance bill will generally go up each year.
-If you are checking them each month, you can determine if you want to continue to using the service or shop around for better rates.
-In fact you should shop for insurance on a regular basis.
+If you are checking them each month, you can determine if you want to continue to use the service or shop around for better rates.
+You should shop for insurance on a regular basis.